tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 So far, we've defined our mock battery and wrapped it in Device wrapper so that it is ready to be included in a Service registry.

-To do so meant committing to an embedded target build and a no-std environment compatible with the ODP crates and dependencies.

 Now it is time to prepare the code we need to put this MockBatteryDevice to work.